BILL-CHEPTOYEK/land_sale_and_purchase/README.md

-# Land Purchase and Sale GUI Interface
+# Land Purchase and Sale GUI Interface in python

 This is a simple GUI interface built using Python and Tkinter for querying and displaying details about land plots.
 The application allows users to enter a plot number and retrieve information about the plot, including its owner, location, and availability for sale.
 Additionally, the interface provides an option to open the plot location in Google Maps.